Makoto Yukimura: Career

 Yukimura made his debut with the hard science fiction manga Planetes, serialized in Weekly Morning magazine from 1999 to 2004 and adapted into a 26-episode anime series by Sunrise.
 Before that, he worked as an assistant for Shin Morimura.

-He is currently working on Vinland Saga which was first serialized in Weekly Shōnen Magazine then moved to the monthly Afternoon magazine due to releases pacing issues.
-He was inspired by anime series about Vikings he watched as a child, and since then he has been fascinated about Vikings.
+He is the author of Vinland Saga which was first serialized in Weekly Shōnen Magazine then moved to the monthly Afternoon magazine due to releases pacing issues.
+He was inspired by the anime series Vicky the Viking he watched as a child, and since then he has been fascinated with Vikings.
 For this work he received the 2009 Japan Media Arts Festival Grand Prize in the manga category.
 In 2010, he was a guest of the Angoulême International Comics Festival.
 As of July 2021, the manga had over 5.5 million copies in circulation.
 While the series is notable for its amount of violence normally caused by Vikings, Yukimura claimed he hates the concept of violence.
 As a result, a key element in writing this story was relaxing his modern sense of morality.

-It was also adapted into an anime series by Wit Studio.
-MAPPA will animate its second season starting in January 2023.
+Vinland Saga was also adapted into an anime series by Wit Studio in 2019.
+MAPPA animated its second season starting in January 2023.
 Yukimura praised the Vinland Saga anime for solving the manga's pacing issues and adding new content.

 In August 2022, Yukimura did a crossover manga with the video game Assassin's Creed Valhalla where 'Vinland Saga protagonist Thorfinn meets Valhalla lead Eivor.

+In July 2023, Yukimura made his first U.S. convention appearance at San Diego Comic-Con.